Chad Basin: History

-The Tunjur people founded the Wadai Empire to the east of Bornu in the 16th century.
-In the 17th century, the Maba people revolted and established a Muslim dynasty.
+The Tunjur people initiated the Wadai Empire to the east of Bornu during the 16th century.
+During the 17th century, the Maba people revolted and established a Muslim dynasty.
 At first, Wadai paid tribute to Bornu and Durfur, but by the 18th century Wadai was fully independent and had become an aggressor against its neighbors.
-To the west of Bornu, by the 15th century the Kingdom of Kano had become the most powerful of the Hausa Kingdoms, in an unstable truce with the Kingdom of Katsina to the north.
-Both of these states adopted Islam in the 15th and 16th centuries.
+To the west of Bornu, by the 15th century the Kingdom of Kano had become the most powerful of the Hausa Kingdoms, with an unstable truce with the Kingdom of Katsina to the north.
+Both of these states adopted Islam during the 15th and 16th centuries.
 Both were absorbed into the Sokoto Caliphate during the Fulani War of 1805, which threatened Bornu itself.

-During the Berlin Conference in 1884-85 Africa was carved up between the European colonial powers, defining boundaries that are largely intact with today's post-colonial states.
-On 5 August 1890 the British and French concluded an agreement to clarify the boundary between French West Africa and what would become Nigeria.
-A boundary was agreed along a line from Say on the Niger to Barruwa on Lake Chad, but leaving the Sokoto Caliphate in the British sphere.
+During the Berlin Conference in 1884-85 Africa was divided between the European colonial powers, defining boundaries that are largely intact with the present post-colonial states.
+On 5 August 1890 the British and French concluded an agreement to define the boundary between French West Africa and what would become Nigeria.
+A boundary was agreed along a line from Say on the river Niger to Barruwa on Lake Chad, but leaving the Sokoto Caliphate in the British sphere.
 Parfait-Louis Monteil was given charge of an expedition to discover where this line actually ran.
 On 9 April 1892 he reached Kukawa on the shore of the lake.
-Over the next twenty years a large part of the Chad Basin was incorporated by treaty or by force into French West Africa.
+During the next twenty years a large part of the Chad Basin was incorporated by treaty or by force into French West Africa.
 On 2 June 1909 the Wadai capital of Abéché was occupied by the French.
-The remainder of the basin was divided by the British in Nigeria who took Kano in 1903, and the Germans in Kameroun.
+The remainder of the basin was divided by the British in Nigeria who captured Kano in 1903, and the Germans in Kameroun.
 The countries of the basin regained their independence between 1956 and 1962, retaining the colonial administrative boundaries.